imarranz/imarranz.github.io/projects.md

 ## Personal Projects

+I am a data scientist with a passion for exploring data to gain deeper insights.
+I have worked on several projects involving data analysis and visualization.
+My goal is to create meaningful and interactive visualizations that allow users to gain insights into complex datasets.

+I believe data science is an incredibly powerful tool that can be used to answer questions, identify trends, and even predict future outcomes.
+With the right data and analysis, data science can be used to uncover insights that can inform decisions and lead to positive change.
+My projects range from simple data analysis to machine learning models and data visualization.
+I am passionate about using data to identify patterns and trends, discover hidden relationships, and make predictions.

+I am excited to share my work with you and I hope it will help you gain a better understanding of data science and its potential.
+Thank you for your time and attention.

 ### PYGENMET

 I have developed this package of Genetic Algorithms to subtype patients with NASH, although it is a tool that can be used for all types of diseases.